Berrylicious Fruit Farm: A slice of netted paradise

 Join the ones you love in the blueberry patch this summer.
 Berrylicious Fruit Farm’s Picnics in the Patch experience offers up the opportunity to reconnect with your food for a relaxing few hours in their netted blueberry patch.

 Each experience offers a picnic basket meal catered to your group.
-With four baskets to choose from, it’s the perfect experience for couples, small groups of friends in the same bubble and families alike.
+With six baskets to choose from, it’s the perfect experience for couples, small groups of friends and families alike.
+These picnic experiences include: Snacks in the Patch, Dessert in the Patch, Family or Couples Picnic in the Patch, Marian's Country Tea, or a Spontaneous Picnic.

-This experience was recently certified as an Ontario's Southwest Signature Experience.
+This experience has been certified as an Ontario's Southwest Signature Experience.

 So there you have it!
 Blueberry season starts in July and Berrylicious will be serving up the delicious goodness well into fall.
 You can also access their frozen pies and preserves throughout the year by appointment and on Fridays with regular hours from 1-5 pm.